 But even now, several years after cities began to “flatten the curve,” the activation of virtual events continues to rise.
 This is thanks to the ability to connect and communicate without the threat of spreading germs or viruses, but also because of the many advantages virtual events bring that simply aren’t possible with an in-person event.

 According to many event experts — including our own team of in-person and virtual event experts alike — virtual events are here to stay, either as a replacement to real-world events or as an addition to them.

 So, to help you prepare for the “new normal” of virtual events, we’ve put together some information that will help you understand the benefits that come with hosting a digital event and the three stages you need to go through to move your event online:

 What is a virtual event?

 Before we jump into the specifics of moving your event over to digital, it’s first important to understand what a virtual event is.
-The truth is, they’re not a whole lot different than your typical real-life event.
+The truth is, they’re not much different than your typical in-person event.
 They should be an educational, entertaining experience for the audience and very much a production, just like any other event.
-They’re simply hosted online, instead of in a conference hall or ballroom.
-If it feels like a simple video conference, you’re likely off track.
+They’re simply hosted online instead of in a conference hall or ballroom.
+If your online event feels like a Zoom conference, you’re likely off track.
 Instead, it should feel more like a high-quality broadcast that you would see from a major news network.